 In New Jersey, the family division of the Superior Court hears cases related to the family.
 If you are involved in a family law case, you will most likely see yourself in the family court that has jurisdiction over your case.
 L.1983, c.405 established the family part of the Superior Court, abolishing the Domestic Relations Courts and the County Juvenile Courts.

 Since the legalization of same-sex marriage in the state of New Jersey, all couples are now free to formalize their commitment to each other and have the same rights as their neighbors.
 At Paris P. Eliades Law Firm, LLC, we are dedicated to providing exceptional legal representation to these new marriages and growing families in all family law matters.
-Since the federal government legalized same-sex marriage, the LGBT community is celebrating the same legal rights as anyone else and will have the same gamut of questions related to family law issues.
+Since the federal government legalized same-sex marriage, the LGBTQ community is celebrating the same legal rights as anyone else and will have the same gamut of questions related to family law issues.

 At the end of the divorce proceeding, the judge will draft an order that clarifies the addressed factors of the case.
 Issues like child support payments and child custody and visitation structures are detailed by the order.
 In addition, the order also dictates the consequences for not following the judge’s order.
 If, however, circumstances have changed in your life or the life of your previous spouse, it might be necessary to request a modification from the court.
 A judge’s order cannot reasonably take into account the unforeseen variables of the future and New Jersey courts are willing to hear cases in support of modification.